CodeSmile-0000011110110111/data.io-home/README.md

 ```

 \> enter north into alley
 You head north, entering a dark alley.
-Suddenly, you find yourself immersed in wrongfully escaped delimiters, culture-unique
+Suddenly, you find yourself immersed in woefully escaped delimiters, culture-unique
 encodings and flawed-type converters.
 A glooming voice keeps whispering: "seeeequl".
-You sweat and shiver as you realize ...
+You sweat and shiver as you realize ..

 \> use data.io
 Okay.
 You win.